How To Create A Work Schedule In Google Sheets

 Once you have set up your schedule, you can share it with your team and collaborators.
 To do this, click on the “Share” button in the top-right corner of your Google Sheet and enter the email addresses of the people you want to share it with.

 You can also set permissions to control who can edit or view the schedule.
 For example, you can give your team members “Editor” permissions to allow them to make changes to the schedule, while giving clients or stakeholders “Viewer” permissions to allow them to view the schedule but not make changes.
-(See Also: How To Copy And Paste Exact Formula In Google Sheets)
+(See Also: How Do I Change The Default Font In Google Sheets)

 Step 6: Review and Update